rcc-uchicago/env_bootcamp/Day1/_episodes/02-filedir.md

 (Again, your results may be slightly different depending on your operating system and how you have customized your filesystem.)

-`ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.
+`ls` prints the names of the files and directories in the current directory.
-We can make its output more comprehensible by using the **flag** `-F`, which tells `ls` to add a trailing `/` to the names of directories:
+We can make its output more comprehensible by using the **flag** `-F` (also known as a **switch** or an **option**) , which tells `ls` to add a marker to file and directory names to indicate what they are.
+A trailing `/` indicates that this is a directory.
+Depending on your settings, it might also use colors to indicate whether each entry is a file or directory.
+You might recall that we used `ls -F` in an earlier example.

 ~~~
 $ ls -F
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
 Applications/ Documents/    Library/      Music/        Public/